purewow-analytics/Segment/events_readme.txt

 	element: 'privacy' or 'contests', for example
 	device: Args are Desktop/Mobile + OS

-EOP Clicked: Event fires when a user clicks on one of the EOP elements on the site.
+(Referral) EOP Clicked: Event fires when a user clicks on one of the EOP elements on the site.
 	current_url: URL the user is currently on
 	destination_url: URL the user is directed to
 	element: 'zergnet_03_ARGS' or 'purewow_04_ARGS', for example
-	position: Article index (if in a slideshow, for example)
-	referral: Args will be Internal, Zergnet, PubExchange (etc.)
+	position: Article index (if in a slideshow, for example) —-referral: Args will be Internal, Zergnet, PubExchange (etc.)
 	module_type: 'desktop_partner_category' or 'eop_slider', for example
 	article_title: Article a user clicks to (ex. 'h4 class="slider__hed"')